 Developed By: Committee on Standards and Practice Parameters

 ASA practice parameters—practice standards, guidelines, and advisories—provide guidance in the form of requirements, recommendations, or other information intended to improve decision-making and promote beneficial outcomes for the practice of anesthesiology.
 The use of practice parameters cannot guarantee any specific outcome.
-Practice parameters are subject to periodic revision as warranted by the evolution of medical knowledge, technology and practice.
-Variance from practice parameters may be acceptable, based upon the judgment of the responsible anesthesiologist.
+Practice parameters are subject to periodic revision as warranted by the evolution of medical knowledge, technology, and practice.
+Variance from practice parameter guidance may be acceptable, based upon the judgment of the responsible anesthesiologist.

-- Evidence-Based Practice Parameters are developed by a rigorous process that combines scientific and consensus-based evidence.
-This process uses a systematic and standardized approach to the collection, assessment, analysis and reporting of: 1) scientific literature, 2) expert opinion, 3) surveys of ASA members, 4) feasibility data and 5) open forum commentary.
-Evidence-based practice parameters may take the form of standards, guidelines or advisories.
-They may be adopted, modified or rejected according to clinical needs and constraints.
+Practice guidelines and practice advisories are evidence-based and developed by a rigorous process that uses a systematic and standardized approach to the collection, assessment, analysis and reporting of scientific literature and public comment.
+Their development adheres to standards for trustworthy guidelines, including transparency and strict disclosure and management of potential conflicts of interest.1 They may be adopted, modified, or rejected according to clinical needs and constraints.
 They are not intended to replace local institutional policies.
-The key distinctions between evidence-based standards, guidelines and advisories are shown below.
+The key distinctions between standards, guidelines and advisories are outlined below.

-- Evidence-based practice standards provide rules or minimum requirements for clinical practice.
+A. Practice standards provide rules or minimum requirements for clinical practice.
 They are regarded as generally accepted principles of patient management.
 Standards may be modified only under unusual circumstances, e.g., extreme emergencies or unavailability of equipment.
-Evidence-based standards contain recommendations that are supported by meta-analyses of findings from multiple clinical trials.
-All or nearly all expert consultants and surveyed ASA members agree with the recommendations found in evidence-based practice standards.

-- Evidence-based practice guidelines provide recommendations for patient care that describe a basic management strategy or a range of basic management strategies.
-Evidence-based practice guidelines contain recommendations that are supported by meta-analyses of findings from multiple clinical trials.
-In general, a majority of expert consultants and surveyed ASA members agree with the recommendations found in evidence-based practice guidelines.
-Areas of disagreement or divergent opinion are clearly indicated.
-Evidence-based practice guidelines are not offered or intended as standards or minimum requirements.
+B. Practice guidelines provide recommendations for patient care that describe a basic management strategy or a range of basic management strategies.
+Practice guidelines include recommendations that are developed based on a systematic review that assesses the quality, quantity, and consistency of evidence.2 Evidence-based practice guidelines are not offered or intended as standards or minimum requirements.

 The ASA House of Delegates oversees the choice of new practice parameters and the updating of existing parameters.
-The ASA Committee on Standards and Practice Parameters supervises the creation of new evidence-based practice parameters and the revision of existing evidence-based practice parameters.
+The ASA Committee on Standards and Practice Parameters supervises the creation of new practice parameters and the revision of existing practice parameters.
 The ASA Committee on Standards and Practice Parameters conducts a periodic review of ASA practice standards, guidelines, and advisories.
 Official statements and other guidance documents developed by committees are not subsumed in the ASA practice parameter definition.

-The interpretation and application of practice parameters takes place within the context of local institutions, organizations and practice conditions.
+The interpretation and application of practice parameters take place within the context of local institutions, organizations, and practice conditions.
 Members of ASA are responsible for interpreting and applying practice parameters in their own institutions and practices.
-Practice parameters developed by ASA are not intended as unique or exclusive indicators of appropriate care.
-A departure from one or more recommendations of a practice parameter may be appropriate if the facts and circumstances of the case demonstrate that the rendered care met the physician’s duty to the patient.
+Practice parameters developed by the ASA are not intended as unique or exclusive indicators of appropriate care.
+A departure from practice parameter guidance may be appropriate if the facts and circumstances of the case demonstrate that the rendered care met the physician’s duty to the patient.